 Teaching Assistants are needed for our Stepping Up program to assist our full-time computer teacher to deliver innovative computer skills and life-skills training to small groups of around 10-12 middle school students in migrant schools in Jiashan, Zhejiang Province (and in community centres in the suburbs of Shanghai during the Summer).
 This position involves a 90 minute commute from central Shanghai to the school.

-- Native Chinese-speaker with English fluency a plus.
+- Native level Chinese with English fluency.

 - Technically competent.